aarokorhonen/json-log-filter/README.md

 -   Node.js applications using the [pino](https://github.com/pinojs/pino) library
 -   Python applications using the [json-logging-python](https://github.com/bobbui/json-logging-python) library

+JSON logs consist of stringified JSON object values, each value on a line terminated by a line feed character.

 Note that you may need an intermediary transport middleware if your logs are not output in the format expected by this utility.
 Support for flexible filter expressions is planned for a future release.